BlueM/cliclick/README.markdown

               “f12”, “f13”, “f14”, “f15”, “f16”, “fwd-delete”, “help”, “home”, “mute”,
               “page-down”, “page-up”, “return”, “space”, “tab”, “volume-down”, “volume-up”
               Example: “kp:return” will hit the return key.

+      dd:x,y  Will press down to START A DRAG at the given coordinates.
+              Example: “dd:12,34” will press down at the point with x coordinate 12 and y coordinate 34.
+Instead of x and y values, you may also use “.”, which means: the current position.

+      du:x,y  Will release to END A DRAG at the given coordinates.
+              Example: “du:112,134” will release at the point with x coordinate 112 and y coordinate 134.

 Limitations